 - prevent cholesterol accumulation and aid weight loss,

-- treat joint disorders and muscle cramps, combat hysteria, helps respiratory problems and produces good dental hygiene.
+- treat joint disorders and muscle cramps, combat hysteria, helps with respiratory problems, and produce good dental hygiene.

-It is a kiln-fired rock salt used with a sulphurous, ( that gives an eggy odour) also known as “Himalayan black salt”.
-Other names are Sulemani namak, umami, bit lobon, kala noon, or pada loon and manufactured from the salts mined surrounding the mountainous regions of Himalayas.
+It is a kiln-fired rock salt used with a sulfurous, (that gives an eggy odor) also known as “Himalayan black salt”.
+Other names are Sulemani namak, umami, bit lobon, kala noon, or pada loon and manufactured from the salts mined surrounding the mountainous regions of the Himalayas.

 The condiment widely used in traditional cuisine and remedies are composed mainly of sodium chloride.
 The chemical composition of black salt consists of essentially sodium sulfate.
 And some sodium bisulfate, sodium bisulfite, sodium sulfide, iron sulfide, and hydrogen sulfide.
-The significant presence of Greigite (Fe3S4, Iron(II, III) sulfide) in the mineral, it forms brownish pink to dark violet translucent.
-When ground into a fine powder, the colour ranges from purple to pink.
+With the significant presence of Greigite (Fe3S4, Iron(II, III) sulfide) in the mineral, it forms brownish pink to dark violet translucent.
+When ground into a fine powder, the color ranges from purple to pink.

 The unique sulfurous component that is frequently compared to boiled egg yolks, the reason most people who don’t understand why this salt smell and taste like eggs.
-Black salt is considered a cooling flavouring according to Ayurveda, and most beneficial variety of savour.
+Black salt is considered a cooling flavoring according to Ayurveda, and the most beneficial variety of savors.
 You may have come across this in several recipes which have become popular in the last few years.
 In Indian cooking, black salt is since a very long ago.

-The salt is relatively colourless moreover the natural form is modified into the dark coloured commercially sold as kala namak.
+The salt is relatively colorless moreover the natural form is modified into the dark-colored commercially sold as Kala namak.
 Commercially a reductive chemical process converts some of the naturally occurring sodium sulfates of the unrefined natural salt into pungent hydrogen sulfide and sodium sulfide.

 Cooking with Black salt

-Kala namak is used extensively in South Asian cuisines of India, Pakistan, Bangladesh and Nepal as a condiment or added to chaats, chutneys, salads, all kinds of fruits, raitas and many other savoury Indian snacks.
-Chaat masala, an Indian spice blend, is dependent upon black salt for its characteristic sulfurous hard-boiled-egg aroma.
+Kala namak is used extensively in South Asian cuisines of India, Pakistan, Bangladesh, and Nepal as a condiment or added to chaats, chutneys, salads, all kinds of fruits, raitas, and many other savory Indian snacks.
+Chaat masala, an Indian spice blend, is dependent upon black salt for its characteristic sulfurous hard-boiled egg aroma.
 Those who are not accustomed to black salt oftentimes describe the smell as similar to rotten eggs.